 They are eliminating the presence of web apps from the App Store.
 I think they also see where progressive web apps are going.
 They will replace just about all native apps in the near future.

-Apple Safari's recent activity of shipping service worker and web manifest support in technical previews on MacOS and iOS are also posative signals that Progressive Web Apps on iOS are coming soon.
+Apple Safari's recent activity of shipping service worker and web manifest support in iOS 11.3 and Safari 13 is another positive signal that Apple is embracing Progressive Web Apps.

 Microsoft is encouraging businesses to submit their progressive web app to the Microsoft store.
 Doing so gives your application full access to the Windows platform APIs.